tinkeractive/tedi/README.md

 # tEDI - an EDI parser

 A Python library for parsing X12 EDI documents.
+Output is XML (sorry, not sorry).

-Current support: 810 (invoice), 850 (purchase order), 855 (acknowledgement), 856 (ship notification), and small 832 (catalog).
+Currently supports 810 (invoice), 850 (purchase order), 855 (acknowledgement), 856 (ship notification), and small 832 (catalog).

 ## Usage